TomasBoda/agent-lang/thesis.md

 A compiler translates the source code of a program into machine instructions or an intermediate representation of the code before execution.
 The process of reading, analysing and transforming the source code involves several stages, including lexical analysis, semantical analysis, optimisations and code generation.
 Once compiled to machine code, the resulting executable can run independently of the original source code.
 Since compilers transform the source code to direct machine instructions, they tend to offer high performance, however, they are difficult to understand, implement and debug.

 In contrast, an interpreter processes the source code line by line, translating and executing each instruction in real-time as the line is being read.
 Interpreters can also feature lexical and semantical analysis, but they do not produce an intermediate representation of the source code.
-They generate a semantical representation of the program's source code, also referred to as the abstract syntax tree (AST), which is then evaluated instruction by instruction during run-time.
+They generate a semantical representation of the program's source code, also referred to as the abstract syntax tree (AST), which is then evaluated instruction by instruction during runtime.
 Therefore, interpreters usually tend to be slower than compilers.
 However, they provide higher flexibility and ease of debugging.

 #### 1.2.2 Workflow
 Interpreters are usually implemented in a manner similar to the pipeline architectural style.
 During the process of interpretation, the source code is fed through and transformed by several processors before finally being executed by the interpreter's runtime.